Code-Institute-Submissions/Upon-Wonder/README.md

 to create my logo and have used that all through my page.

 4. To come up with the color scheme for the website I used the generating function of [Coolors](https://coolors.co/).
-And the colors I ended up with and used for the entire page was the following:
+The colors I ended up with using the most for the entire page was the following:

 - #0A014F (The dark blue color used in navbar and footer)
 - #DB3069 (The bright pink color used on all buttons)